Squarespace SEO — Key Tips and Checklist

 In Squarespace, the method for creating URLs differs depending on the type of content you’re creating.

-- To change a regular page’s URL, go the list of pages on your site (via the ‘Website‘ section in your Squarespace dashboard) and click the cog icon > General.
+• To change a regular page’s URL, go to the list of pages on your site (Website > Pages) and click the cog icon beside the relevant page.
 Then, enter your clean URL into the ‘URL slug’ field.

-- To change a product URL, locate it via Commerce > Products, then click the three dots beside it, followed by Edit.
+• To change a product URL, locate it via Products & Services > Products, then click the three dots beside it, followed by Edit.
 You should then be able to scroll down to its SEO and URL settings (under the ‘Marketing‘ header), where another Edit link will let you change the URL.

 So, if you change the URL of a page, it’s essential that you create a ‘301 redirect’ to it.
 This lets Google and other search engines know where the new page is located, and preserves the value of any existing ‘votes’ for its authority (it also avoids your site visitors encountering broken links and any ‘page not found’ errors).